-This year’s Greer High Athletic Ring of Honor inductee is the great Arthur Craig from the Class of 1964, and he will be enshrined Friday night at halftime of the first playoff game against Daniel
+This year’s Greer High Athletic Ring of Honor inductee is the great Lamar McGee from the Class of 1991, and he will be enshrined Friday night at halftime.

 The Greer High School Athletic Ring of Honor is the highest honor an athlete or coach can receive.
 Established in 2003 the Ring has only 15 members that spans nearly 100 years of Greer High Athletics.
 They inaugural class was Murray Hall, Jim Cox, Steve Greer, Steve Brown, and Phil Clark.
 They were followed by Steve Woodward, Luther Glenn, June Pruitt, Butch Miller, Jim Few, Stuart Holcombe, Steve Gibbs, Ralph Voyles, Steve Satterfield, Arthur Craig, Coach Jeff Neely, and Nelson Welch.

 Only one former Yellow Jacket standout will be inducted every 1-3 years into the Ring.
 The best of the best will be selected by a committee and approved by the Principal.
 This is the "highest honor a Greer High athlete or coach can achieve", says the guidelines for the award to be given at halftime of the one of the last home games if there is to be an induction.